marcogrecopriolo/guglielmo/README.md

 Guglielmo implements a simple FM and DAB receiver based on Qt and the Qt-dab and sdr-j-fm packages.

-The primary reason it is being developed is there is a lack of media centre quality Open Source Software Defined Radios, most of the packages out there concentrating more on hobbyist features, such as signal and content monitoring.
+The primary reason it is being developed is there is a lack of media centre quality Open Source Software Defined Radios: most of the packages out there focus more on hobbyist features, such as signal and content monitoring, leaving out media features like a volume slider or MPRIS control.

+Yes, I have blown the ribbon tweeter fuses on my maggies because my previous go to SDR DAB receiver started at full blast, and I run my media centre headless, and I don't really want to scramble for a VNC session when I want to stop the music, when I could simply use KDE connect on my phone.

+There is also a distinct lack of FM SDR receivers, which is disappointing, since, at least in the UK, for reasons of cost, most stations transmit at a fairly poor bitRate, if not downright in mono, and FM stations seem to still be a better proposition in terms of sound quality.

 ## Usage